Every Day (2018 film): Plot

 "A" is a traveling spirit who experiences every day in the body of a different teenager.

-A wakes up in the body of Justin, the neglectful boyfriend of Rhiannon.
-At school, Rhiannon approaches A as Justin, convincing A to skip school with her.
+One day, A wakes up in the body of Justin, the neglectful boyfriend of Rhiannon.
+At school, Rhiannon approaches A as Justin and convinces A to skip school with her.
 As the day goes on, A falls in love with Rhiannon, as she confides her troubled home life following her father's mental breakdown, almost resulting in her family losing their home.
-At the end of their day together, A alludes to the fact that tomorrow will be different but Rhiannon responds that tomorrow is tomorrow and that today should end on "a nice note".
-Rhiannon feels a rekindled love for Justin, seemingly a more caring and different person.
+At the end of their day together, A alludes to the fact that tomorrow will be different, but Rhiannon responds that their day should end on "a nice note".
+Rhiannon feels a rekindled love for Justin.

 The next day, Rhiannon finds Justin has reverted to his old, careless self and does not remember the previous day.
 Meanwhile, A wakes up in the body of Amy and masquerades as an exchange student to be close to Rhiannon.

 Waking up as Nathan, A attends a party and finds Rhiannon.
-Dancing together, A and Rhiannon bond, and A tells Rhiannon she deserves better than Justin before Justin chases A off.
+A and Rhiannon dance and bond, and A tells Rhiannon she deserves better than Justin before Justin chases A off.
 A few days later, A texts Rhiannon to meet, and she does, assuming she is meeting Nathan.
-A arrives as Megan, explaining that A was Justin, Amy, and Nathan, and has fallen in love with her.
+A arrives as Megan, explaining what they are and that they have fallen in love with her.
 Initially disdainful, Rhiannon agrees to meet with A the next day.

-Now in the body of James, A reveals that A has shifted bodies every day since infancy and shows her the private Instagram account with pictures taken in every body, through which Rhiannon can communicate with A. Meeting with Nathan, who believes he was possessed by the devil, Rhiannon realizes A is real.
-A, in the body of transgender teen Vic, convinces Rhiannon to give A a chance, suggesting that it is the soul that matters, not the body.
+Now in the body of James, A reveals that they have shifted bodies every day since infancy and shows her the private Instagram account with pictures taken in every body, through which Rhiannon can communicate with them.
+Meeting with Nathan, who believes he was possessed by the devil, Rhiannon realizes A is real.
+A, in the body of transgender teen Vic, convinces Rhiannon to give them a chance, suggesting that it is the soul that matters, not the body.
 After some thought, Rhiannon agrees to continue meeting A.